bojkata1/Kursova-rabota--I-semester/README.md

-# Course Work - I semester - English
+# Course Work - I-st semester - English

 ## Requirements
 Develop a program with a text menu and separate functions for processing numerical data with the following requirements: